 Westlea House Boutique B&B, Ullapool

-Our second B&B recommendation for Ullapool is the Westlea House Boutique B&B, which is found right in the heart of Ullapool, a short walk from the museum, shops and restaurants.
+Our second recommendation for Ullapool is the Westlea House Boutique B&B, found right in the centre of town, a short walk from the museum, shops and restaurants.

-The Westlea House is beautifully decorated throughout, with each room having a unique style and decor.
-There’s also a lovely shared area which includes a collection of vinyl records and a record player for guests listening pleasure.
-Each of the five rooms is en-suite, and features either a shower or a gorgeous roll-top bathtub.
+Westlea House is beautifully decorated throughout, with each room having a unique style.
+There’s a lovely shared area with a collection of vinyl records and a record player for guests.
+Each of the five rooms is en-suite, featuring either a shower or a gorgeous roll-top bathtub.

 Address: 2 Market St, Ullapool IV26 2XE